I’ve been a Toyota fan for a long time. They make great vehicles, and I’d happily own most of their range.

 Early differential failures

 I have read of a surprising number of Dmax’s with rear differentials that have failed before 80,000km.
-Apparently there was a batch of ring and pinion gears that were made with poor hardening properties, and the gears essentially chop out and become a pile of metal shavings in the bottom of your differential.
+Apparently there was a batch of spider gears that were made with poor hardening properties, and the gears essentially chop out and become a pile of metal shavings in the bottom of your differential.

 Not good enough Isuzu; absolutely no leg to stand on in your defence.
 I don’t know how many of these have been covered by warranty, but often by the time you reach those sort of kilometres the warranty is long gone.